pabaill/text-game-rl/README.md

 7. Get games on your phone (wget https://github.com/BYU-PCCL/z-machine-games/archive/master.zip)
 8. Unzip the games (unzip master.zip)
 9. Read the quickstart guide [here](https://jericho-py.readthedocs.io/en/latest/tutorial_quick.html)

+## Soft Actor Critc

+We use online training in Jericho games for a Soft Actor Critic network.
+SAC is an off-policy algorithm that uses entropy regularization.
+It is designed to maximize the tradeoff between expected return and entropy, meaning that it encourages both more exploration with increased entropy and high exploitation with expected return.
+For more information, read OpenAI's docs: https://spinningup.openai.com/en/latest/algorithms/sac.html (their module not used, but provides good information)